Integralist/Blog-Posts/2012-04-20-Thoughts-on-current-web-development-practices.md

 There are many ways to automate your work flow, doing so makes you more efficient and productive and in general can just save you hassle.

-I've already discussed some of the command line tools I use that make my life easier (e.g. jshint, csslint, the RequireJs build script).
+I've already discussed some of the command line tools I use that make my life easier (e.g. jshint, csslint, the RequireJS build script).

 But there are other things you can do so as using a content generator like [Yeoman](http://yeoman.io/) which I'll be honest I don't use but some of the things it does for you are quite nice, such as: